naher94/rehanbutt.com/about.md

     <div class="work-item">
       <h3>Teaching Assistant・Spactial Narratives via Web Graphics</h3>
       <p class="date">August 2017・December 2017</p>
       <p class="description">Taught students web technologies in relation to creating great web experiences.
-Creating and maintaining good code practices and how to design great experiences with entry level software development skills.</p>
+Creating and maintaining good code practices and how to design delightful experiences with entry level software development skills.</p>
     </div>
     <div class="work-item">
       <h3>Lab Manager・CodeLab</h3>
       <p class="date">August 2016・August 2017</p>
-      <p class="description">Working to expand the lab's digital presence in order to create growth for the lab, in addition to launching a student showcase in partnership with the career development office as a way to expand the broad range of skills presented by the students of the school of architecture.</p>
+      <p class="description">Worked to expand the lab's digital presence in order to create growth for the lab.
+I also launched a student showcase in partnership with the career development office to share the broad range of skills presented by the students of the school of architecture with industry professionals.</p>
     </div>
     <div class="work-item">
       <div class="brand-logo-container" id="yinzcam">